brettz9/jamilih/README.md

         last item?); probably best as latter with method to clone.
     1. Ensure setting of `select` `value` can take place *after* the options are added
+1. Associating content
     1. Document binding DOM to `Map`/`WeakMap` Templates to define and invoke functions/objects tied to an element
+    1. Allow `$symbol` to accept array of arrays for attaching multiple symbols to an element
 1. Allow configuration
     1. Allow auto-namespacing of class and/or dataset keys
 1. Plugins: Move any current functionality out into default-included plugins and